DanielCalvo/studies/Book_notes/kubernetes_up_and_running/GENERAL_NOTES.md

 Secrets are similar to ConfigMaps but focused on making sensitive information available to the workload.
 ConfigMap: A set of variables that can be used when defining the environment for your containers.

+#### Secrets
+Secrets enable container images to be created without bundling sensitive data.
+Careful: Anyone with root access to a node can see the secrets.
+Secrets are created using the kubectl command line tool.
+You can also expose secrets to pods using the secret volume type.

 ### CHAPTER 12: Deployments
+The deployment object exists to manage the release of new applications
+Deployments represent deployed applications
+Deployments allow you to carefully move from one version to another of your code.
+The Deployment yaml structure is very similar to that of the replicaset, but there's a strategy part which describes how to roll out new software.

 ### CHAPTER 13: Integrating Storage Solutions and Kubernetes

+**Good chapter, follow up thoroughly later**

+At some point, you need to have data stored somewhere.
+Integrating this data with container orchestration is oftentimes the most difficult aspect of building a distributed system.
+Author advises: Moving a database is not wise as a first step.
+The author also echoes what I think: For live, you can remain using the legacy database, but for continous testing, you may use a test database as a transient container.

+You can create a service named ExternalName, which makes the cluster add a name entry pointing to something outside the cluster (handy to connect to a legacy db for instance)
+You may also run just a single pod that runs the database or other storage solution.
+It is not less reliable than running it on a VM or physical machine.

+The chapter then describes how to run a MySQL singleton (reliably!) **investigate later more**

+Persistent Volume: Has a lifetime independent of any pod or container.
+Book then decouples storage definition from pod definition (write the yamls here)
+Author then uses a ReplicaSet with a single pod, to ensure the pod is rescheduled somewhere else in case of node failure.

 ### CHAPTER 14: Deploying Real-World Applications